 The law states that bicycles sold in Australia must comply with the Australian Standard (AS/NZS 1927 - Pedal bicycles - Safety requirements).

 In 1991, the bicycle helmet legislation was introduced in NSW making it mandatory for all riders to wear helmets while riding a bicycle.

-For further information please visit: www.productsafety.gov.au
+For further information please visit Product Safety | Bicycle Helmets

 The law in NSW states that children under the age of 16 and accompanying adult riders may use the footpath for cycling, excluding footpaths with signs prohibiting cycling.
 Riders are to keep to the left and give way to pedestrians.

-Cyclists riding on the road and keep to the left, while using marked bicycle lanes when possible.
-Furthermore, each bicycle must be fitted with a working brake and a bell and may be fitted with power assistance up to 200W.
+Cyclists riding on the road must keep to the left and use marked bicycle lanes when possible.
+All bicycles must be fitted with a working brake and a bell and may be fitted with power assistance up to 200W.
 If a bicycle is to be used at night, it must have front and rear lights and a rear reflector.

 - When your child is seated with hands on the handlebar, they must be able to place both feet flat on the ground.

 - When they are standing above the horizontal crossbar with both feet flat on the ground, the distance between the bar and your child’s crotch should be 3 cm.